Ashildr: Appearances

 When the Doctor next encounters Ashildr in "Face the Raven", she runs an alien refugee camp hidden in the heart of 21st century London, having lured the Doctor in using Rigsy (Joivan Wade), an old acquaintance of his, as bait.
 In a reckless attempt at subverting Ashildr's plan, Clara takes on the death sentence given to Rigsy to buy more time, without realising that Ashildr cannot remove it once it is transferred to a new recipient, resulting in Clara's death.
 A now-remorseful Ashildr takes the Doctor's TARDIS key, and teleports him to her collaborators, which was the plan all along, who are revealed in "Hell Bent" to be the Doctor's own race: the Time Lords.
 Before "Hell Bent", in "Heaven Sent", the Doctor mentions that Ashildr/"Me" is going to destroy Gallifrey, because she is the "hybrid", echoing a prophecy related by Davros in "The Magician's Apprentice" / "The Witch's Familiar".

 In the ninth series finale "Hell Bent", the Doctor attempts to help Clara cheat death and runs away with her from the planet Gallifrey (set roughly 14 billion years after Ashildr became immortal, (Note: Referred to in the episode "Hell Bent" as Clara having been "dead for half the lifetime of the universe" by The General, having died in the early 21st century setting of the episode "Face the Raven", when the universe was already 14 billion years old, with Ashildr’s switch to immortal status in the 9th century, in the episode "The Girl Who Died" – mere rounding error)) to the end of time itself (over 100 trillion years in the future (Note: A date established to exist in the episode "Utopia"; The Doctor tells Clara they're going "forward in time [...] to the last hours of the universe [...] long past where the Time Lords were hiding", which would have to be even further past that story)).
 Here, Ashildr remains the last being in existence.
 She counsels the Doctor to stop his current course of action, for the sake of the universe, and so the Doctor and Clara submit themselves to have one of them wiped of their memories.
-The Doctor loses his memories of Clara, who returns him to Earth and reunites him with his TARDIS but departs with Ashildr for adventures of their own in a newly acquired TARDIS of their own – further extending Ashildr's lifespan.
+The Doctor loses his memories of Clara, who returns him to Earth and reunites him with his TARDIS but departs with Ashildr for adventures of their own in a newly-acquired TARDIS – further extending Ashildr's lifespan.
 Clara promises Ashildr she will return to Gallifrey to face her death as history records, but not before seeing the universe in more depth first.